Rules & Constitution

 - All member clubs of the League must be affiliated to the national governing body – England Athletics (EA).

-- The Entry Fee to the League is based on the number of participants in the previous season as follows: £80 for clubs with up to 25 participants; £130 for clubs with 26–79 participants; £180 for clubs with 80 or more participants.
+- The Club Affiliation Fee for the League is based on the number of participants in the previous season as follows:

 - Only fully paid up members of the clubs entered in the League will be eligible to compete.